 401(k) is not the only option for your retirement savings.

 According to Ubiquity Retirements and Savings (3), about 51 percent of employers offer 401(k) matching, but the employer match is not guaranteed.
 In fact, many companies reduced or suspended the match during the pandemic.
-Diversify your retirement savings is a great idea!
+Diversifying your retirement savings is a great idea!